 - Now let’s delve into how Prompt Manager manages the Foundation models.

 - Visual ChatGPT interacts with multiple VFMs so the prompt manager needed an efficient strategy on how to best coordinate with VFM to use for which task.

 - This is because different VFMs share similarities, like replacement of objects in image can be regarded as a generation of a new image.
-Or VQA task (Image question answering) can be understood as giving the response according to the provided image.
+Or VQA task (image question answering) can be understood as offering a response according to the provided image.

 - Thus, the need to distinguish the VFM’s became imminent.

 - Below are the aspects Prompt Manager defines to help Visual ChatGPT accurately handle its VL task: